Kenya Information - Page 2

 On Jomo Kenyatta's death in 1978, his vice-president, Daniel Arap Moi, became Kenya's president.

 For many centuries Kenya traded with merchants from Arabia and parts of Asia.
 Today Kenya exports to its neighbouring countries linked to Kenya by road and rail.
-Other trading partners include the United Kingdom, the Netherlands and Pakistan.
+Other trading partners include the United Kingdom, the Netherlands, Pakistan and the USA.

 The agricultural sector provides a livelihood for a significant percentage the population.
 Agricultural products include sugarcane, tea, coffee, wheat, maize, fruit and vegetables.
 Livestock is kept.